 Businesses also have operating expenditures — the money spent on the day-to-day costs of normal business operations.
-Operating expenditures are usually short-term costs, and they’re usually not pieces of physical property; they’re things like salaries, rent, utilities, taxes and other overhead costs.
+Operating expenditures are usually short-term costs, and they’re usually not pieces of physical property; they’re things like salaries, rent, utilities, taxes, and other overhead costs.
 And even though your inventory includes physical goods, it still counts as an operating expense because you plan to sell the goods over the short term.

-Buy, Lease or Rent?
+Buy, Lease, or Rent?

 For an expense to be considered a capital expenditure, you need to buy the asset.
 When you buy a long-term business asset, it counts as a capital expenditure because it adds value to your business.
-For example, if you bought the property your business is in, you’d give your business another asset and increases its net worth — hence it’s a capital expenditure.
+For example, if you bought the property your business is in, you’d give your business another asset and increase its net worth — hence it’s a capital expenditure.

 If you lease or rent a business asset, that monthly payment is an operating expense.
 Because you don’t own the property, it doesn’t show up as an asset on your balance sheet and doesn’t increase your net worth.
 It’s just a cost you cover as part of running your business.